 Many people equate braces with wealth and prestige, so it comes as no surprise that fake and DIY braces are one of the newest trends.
 With their inexpensive cost of about $100, not only do fake braces not fix any malocclusion issues, they can damage the enamel on the teeth and lead to open sores.
+In this post, we’ll show you why the DIY braces craze is dangerous and should be avoided.
+But first, let’s get cracking with what are fake DIY braces.

 What Are Fake or DIY Braces?